uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers.rst

 ==========
 **[containers]**

-The container classes provided by oneAPI Threading Building Blocks permit multiple threads to simultaneously invoke certain methods on the same container.
+The container classes provided by oneAPI Threading Building Blocks (oneTBB) permit multiple threads to simultaneously invoke certain methods on the same container.

 Sequences